Updated April 17, 2019.

 The homes it purchases are then repaired and updated and sold at a profit, so this is essentially a flip franchise.
 The idea was the brainchild of Ken D’Angelo who started the company in Dallas, Texas.
 For people who want to sell quickly for cash and not put money into renovations, it’s a win-win business concept.
 The chain has bought more than 85,000 properties since 1996 with its simple cash offer approach.

-This company currently ranks #37 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1996 and franchising since that same year, the number of locations has expanded in recent years from 191 in 2011 to the current total of 980, none of which are company-owned and all of which are located in the U.S.
+This company currently ranks #30 (up from last year’s position of #37) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1996 and franchising since that same year, the number of locations has expanded rapidly in recent years from 191 in 2011 to the current total of 980, none of which are company-owned and all of which are located in the U.S.

 3. Keller Williams